emmajanedrews/base-template/strategy-call.md

 <p>I want to help you sell more homes.</p>

-<p>I’ll learn about your needs, goals, and why you started selling real estate.
-I’m happy to offer my insight on what I would do in your situation to sell more homes.</p>
+<p>I’ll learn about your aspirations, personal/professional goals, and why you started selling real estate.
+I'm happy to offer my insight on what I would do in your situation to sell more homes.</p>

-<p>I also share with you what we’re doing that works to generate and sales.</p>
+<p>I'll share what we're doing to create a refferable based business and a predictable income.</p>

 <p>Once I understand how you like to do business that’s authentic to you (referral, prospecting, marketing, events, etc), I’ll help you write a business plan tailored just for you.</p>

-<p>You’ll walk away with a plan of action, with steps you can take right away, to find homeowners who want to sell their home who list with you.</p>
+<p>You’ll walk away with a plan of action, with steps you can take right away, that will result in a direct positive impact on your business.</p>

 <p>This will help you get the commission consistency and the freedom we all want from our business.</p>